charlesCXK/RGBD_Semantic_Segmentation_PyTorch/README.md

 #### How to generate HHA maps?

-If you want to generate HHA maps from Depth map, please refer to [https://github.com/charlesCXK/Depth2HHA-python](https://github.com/charlesCXK/Depth2HHA-python).
+If you want to generate HHA maps from Depth maps, please refer to [https://github.com/charlesCXK/Depth2HHA-python](https://github.com/charlesCXK/Depth2HHA-python).

 ## Citation